-Hike preparation
+Hike Preperation

 Train in the footwear (and socks) that you intend to walk in.
 This will ensure that they are adequately broken in and will lessen the likelihood of getting blisters.